 If this is the case, it raises questions about the role and influence of the European Commission in a post-COVID world.
 The first is whether the Commission has a process to update information and assumptions in PRIMES to keep pace with quick moving developments in the real world - or whether PRIMES in 2021 continues to use modelling assumptions from before 2010.
 The second is whether PRIMES is being used not as a precursor to policy decisions, but rather to justify ideologically-driven policymaking.

-Join this EURACTIV Virtual Conference to discuss the Commission's Impact Assessment for the transport sector in the upcoming climate package.
+Join this EURACTIV Virtual Conference to discuss the Commission's Impact Assessment for the transport sector in the latest climate package.
 If modelling data is seen to contradict real world data, what are the consequences?
 And who is responsible for ensuring that modelling assumptions evolve with real-world data, technology advances and the actual provisions of EU laws?

 09:30 – 09:35 Welcome